• Skip to primary navigation

 🫙Storage

-To store the pesto, put it in a clean, dry jar, then cover the pesto with a little olive oil.
+To store any leftover pesto, put it in a clean, dry jar or airtight container, then cover the top of the pesto with a little olive oil.
 This stops air from getting to the pesto and keeps it fresher for longer.
 It will last in the fridge for up to 2 weeks.
 If you use a portion of the pesto, cover any left up with a little extra oil.

-To keep pesto fresh for months (great if you have a glut of basil to use), portion it out into ice cubes containers and freeze.
+To keep pesto fresh for months (great if you have a glut of basil to use), portion it out into ice cube trays and freeze.
 Once frozen into little blocks, pop them out, and put into a freezer bag or container.
 Use from frozen or thaw as needed all through winter.
 Delicious when added to soup or to jazz up a stew when it's cold!

 Top tip